-Research.gov will go live on April 30, 2018!
-Users will be able to prepare and submit full, research non-collaborative proposals in Research.gov.
-The initial release of this new Research.gov capability will run in parallel with existing FastLane proposal preparation and submission capabilities, so users can choose to prepare and submit full, research non-collaborative proposals in Research.gov or in FastLane starting on April 30, 2018.
+Research.gov is live!
+Users can prepare and submit full, research proposals in Research.gov.
+Research.gov runs in parallel with existing FastLane proposal preparation and submission capabilities, so users can choose to prepare and submit full, research proposals in Research.gov or in FastLane.
 Click here for more details on how to register and add roles.

 Did you know that the eRA Commons allows principal investigators the ability to grant permission to have others at their institution help with some grants administration tasks?
 You might want to consider whether delegating any or all of the following tasks is right for you.